xray-imaging/32id-docs/docs/source/beamline_overview/item_sple_env.rst

 |
 Nano-indenter for *in situ* mechanical testing
 ----------------------------------------------
 | The nano-indenter has been developed by Professor Nik Chawla's group at ASU (Kaira *et al*., 2019 :cite:`kaira2019exploring`).
+In order to use it, some coordination should be made with this group.
 .. image:: ../img/Nano_identer.jpg
    :width: 1000px
    :align: center